loostrum/darc/README.md

 ### Branches
 Note: IAB modes also support processing the central TAB.
-* master: Real-time, TAB mode processing.
+* master: Offline processing of 12 TABs.
-* real_time: development of real-time processing.
+* real-time: Development of real-time processing.
 * test_trigger: Directly apply thresholds to AMBER triggers to test IQUV triggering (IAB).
-* iab_offline_processing: IAB processing after end time of observation.
-* tab: offline processing of 12 TABs
+* tab: Development of offline processing of 12 TABs.

 ### Overview
 DARC comprises several parts that communicate through either queues or sockets.
 The availability of different services depends on which branch is active.